resulraveendran/techbd-infra/readme.md

 ## Contribution Guidelines

-Contributions to the `infrastructure-prime` repo are welcome!
+Contributions to the TechBD IaC repo are welcome!
 Please follow our contribution guidelines:

 - **Code Reviews**: All commits should be made via pull requests and reviewed by at least one other team member.
 - **Style Guide**: Adhere to the coding styles and guidelines provided in the `docs/` directory.